 Under Oak, you can find boletes, chanterelles, blewits, black trumpets, honey mushrooms, and oysters.

-Western hemlock host of a number of fungi such as boletes, matsutake, chanterelles.
+Western hemlock hosts a number of fungi such as boletes, matsutake, chanterelles.

 Sitka spruce is associated with boletes and slippery jack.

-Aspen is a common host for oyster mushroom, honey mushrooms, and aspen boletes.
+Aspen is a common host for oyster mushrooms, honey mushrooms, and aspen boletes.

 Willow is associated with oyster and honey mushrooms.